sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 Subterfuge is not only the purview of con artists.
 Militaries, governments, gangs, and

-empires alike all need a subtle touch to acquire intelligence or infiltrate their enemies at an armís length with plausible deniability.
+empires alike all need a subtle touch to acquire intelligence or infiltrate their enemies at an arm√≠s length with plausible deniability.
 Espionage is an artform and the top spies are true masters, able to shift the course of history or lop off the heads of state leaving little to no evidence that they ever existed at all.

 Clandestine